yyyyll0ss/HSI-VecNet/README.md

 # HSI-VecNet
-This is Pytorch implementation for "Toward the Vectorization of the Hyperspectral Imagery"
+This is Pytorch implementation for "Toward the Vectorization of the Hyperspectral Imagery".
+If you have any questions, please contact yanyl@hnu.edu.cn

 ## Overview
 The overall framework for HSI-VecNet.